initbiz/cumuluscore-plugin/README.md

     }
 ```

-If you want to use `clusterFiltered()` method without any parameters than add `cluster_slug` attribute to your model where you will be storing the owning cluster's slug.
-If you use id than you will have to add parameters to `clusterFiltered()` method as described below.
+If you want to use the `clusterFiltered()` method without any parameters than add `cluster_slug` attribute to your model where you will be storing the owning cluster's slug.
+If you use id than you will have to add parameters to the `clusterFiltered()` method as described below.

 ### `clusterFiltered($value = '', $attribute = 'cluster_slug')` scope
 If you want to filter model using `cluster_slug` attribute in your table just add `clusterFiltered()` to your query.